-Fundamentals of Reservoir Description & Modeling with Geostatistics
+Fundamentals of Reservoir Description and Modeling with Geostatistics

-This one-day course introduces engineers, geologists and geoscientists to the fundamental theory and practice of reservoir description and modeling for reservoir management.
+This course introduces engineers, geologists, and geoscientists to the fundamental theory and practice of reservoir description and modeling for reservoir management.
 Participants will learn the fundamental concepts of reservoir description and modeling using geostatistical techniques.
 This course emphasizes the principles and practice of integrated studies and uncertainty analysis.
-Topics include:

 Why You Should Attend